vpulim/node-soap/Readme.md

 - endpoint: to override the SOAP service's host specified in the `.wsdl` file.
 - request: to override the [request](https://github.com/request/request) module.
 - httpClient: to provide your own http client that implements `request(rurl, data, callback, exheaders, exoptions)`.
+- forceSoap12Headers: to set proper headers for SOAP v1.2

 ### soap.listen(*server*, *path*, *services*, *wsdl*) - create a new SOAP server that listens on *path* and provides *services*.
 *wsdl* is an xml string that defines the service.